dr-skot/json-stash/README.md

 line.y(4); // 11
 ```

-To stash this successfully, add a serializer for it.
+To stash `line` successfully, define a serializer for it.

 ```javascript
 import { addSerializer, stash, unstash } from "json-stash";